rasi10/cheat-sheets/cheat-sheets-for-tools-and-commands/git.md

 - git config --global user.email YOUR_EMAIL@email.com
 - git config --global core.editor gedit

+**Checking the details of the configuration:**
+-git config user.name
+(prints the name of the user)

+-git config --list
+(prints a list with the details of the configurations)

 ### Useful Commands

 | Command | Description |